-If the requirements of the combined earthing system cannot be met, then a separate earthing system should be installed in accordance with the relevant clauses of the Wiring Rules.
+A 'separate earthing system' is permitted, where appropriate, however, there is particular safety hazards to manage with separate earthing systems.
 If a separate earthing system is installed, then the customer should advise the Distributor and provide details of the installation.